jquery/jquery.org/README.md

 ### Foundation Documents

 Some of the pages for jquery.org come from jQuery Foundation documents stored in a separate repository.
-Whenever those documents are updated, they should be copied to jquery.org via `grunt copy-foundation-docs`.
+Whenever those documents are updated, they should be copied to this repo via `grunt copy-foundation-docs`.
+Newly created documents must be added to the list in the grunt file.
+After the grunt task runs, you should review, add, commit, and push the update.
 Running this task requires access to the foundation repository, as well as adding a `githubToken` property to your `config.json`.
 You can generate a personal access token at https://github.com/settings/applications.

 ### Stripe Integration